African Giant

-African Giant is the fourth studio album by Nigerian singer Burna Boy.
-The album was released on July 26, 2019, by Spaceship Entertainment, Bad Habit, Atlantic Records and Warner Music.
+African Giant is the fourth studio album by Nigerian singer Burna Boy, released on July 26, 2019, via Spaceship Entertainment, Bad Habit, Atlantic Records and Warner Music.
 The album is a mixture of Afrobeats, Afrobeat, dancehall, pop and hip hop.
 It was produced primarily by Kel-P, along with production from Benjamz, Dre Skull and Skrillex, among others.
 The album features guest appearances from Jorja Smith, Jeremih, Damian Marley, Zlatan Ibile, Angelique Kidjo, Serani, M.anifest, YG and Future.
 It was supported by eight singles, including "On the Low", which won Viewers' Choice at the 2020 Soundcity MVP Awards Festival, "Killin Dem", which won Song of the Year at the 2020 Soundcity MVP Awards Festival, among other awards; and "Anybody", which Burna Boy performed on Jimmy Kimmel Live!.

 The album received generally favorable reviews from music critics, who called it cohesive and praised Burna Boy for not diluting his sound.
 It was included in the year-end lists issued by several publications, including Billboard, Complex and Pitchfork.
 African Giant won Album of the Year at the 2019 All Africa Music Awards and was nominated for Best World Music Album at the 62nd Annual Grammy Awards.
 It was supported by the African Giant Returns tour, which commenced in Toronto in August 2019.